How to increase your exposure to dividends and franking credits

 This interview was taped on Tuesday 18 June 2024.

-While many Australians are very conscious of seeking to maximise their franking credits and dividends for income, it is a far smaller number that may have been considered gearing to boost exposure.
+While many Australians are very conscious of seeking to maximise their franking credits and dividends for income, it is a far smaller number that may have considered gearing to boost exposure.

 Why would they?
 After all, traditional gearing is sophisticated, complex and often accompanied by potential margin calls.